kacheproject/rfc/concepts/vault.md

 ## Permission Key
 Permission key is a long-term string used for identify if a user can access the tree on directory server.

+## Shared Vaults
+Vault is the basic concept of sharing in kache.
+User could share the tree and content key pairs with others.
+Any vault like this called shared vaults.

+In real life, the vaults which user is using should not be shared to any other.
+The better way is to create a new vault and to share the new vault.

 ## Charaters about Vaults
 ### On Storage Servers
 Storage servers save the files indexed by the hashes of path.